Azhar Ali: Australia in 2016

 During the Australia tour, Ali only managed to score 37 runs in three-ODIs and lost the series 4–1 to Australia.
 He only scored well in Test series.
 He scored a double century in the second Test match at Melbourne, which is recorded as the highest Test score by a Pakistani player in Australia and the second highest Test score by a visiting player at the Melbourne Cricket Ground.
 Despite this, his contribution from the bat and with captaincy was below par throughout the ODI series.
 With the conclusion of the series, Ali resigned from ODI captaincy in February 2017.

 Australia in 2019

 In October 2019, ahead of Pakistan's tour to Australia, Sarfaraz Ahmed was sacked as captain of Pakistan's team, following Pakistan's poor run of form.
 Azhar was named as the captain of the Test side in his place.

 England in 2020

 In June 2020, he was named as the Test captain of a 29-man squad for Pakistan's tour to England during the COVID-19 pandemic.
 In July, he was shortlisted in Pakistan's 20-man squad for the Test matches against England.
 In the third and final Test of the series, he scored his 6,000th run in Test cricket.

 International centuries

-He has scored 19 centuries (100 or more runs in a single innings) in Test and 3 in One Day International (ODI) matches.
-Ali made his Test debut against Australia at the Lord's, London in July 2010.
-His highest Test score of 302* came against the West Indies at Dubai International Cricket Stadium, Dubai in October 2016.
-Ali made his ODI debut in January 2013 against Ireland at Civil Service Cricket Club, Belfast.
-His highest score of 102 came against Zimbabwe at Gaddafi Stadium, Lahore in May 2015.
-He has not scored any century in Twenty20 International (T20I) matches.